lusiliang93/16623-facial-landmark/face-landmarking-ios-master/README.md

 Through Profiling->Animation, frame rate is actually around 30 fps since we are using the system face detection via ```AVCaptureMetadataOutput```.

 The maximum frame rate available for current device can be 60 fps.
-However, under the fastest setting, the landmark tracking fails.
-We are trying to investigate on that.
+However, when the core part of facial landmark is running, frame rate can only be 9-10 fps, which means that we may need to modify the implementation of facial landmark in DlibWrapper.mm to speed up.

 ## Screenshot